spiral/docs/database/query-builders.md

 WHERE `id` = `primary_test`.`id` AND `id` != 100) = 'Anton'
 ```

-> Nested queries will only work when nested query belongs to the same database as primary builder.
+> Nested queries will only work when the nested query belongs to the same database as a primary builder.

 ### Having
-Use methods `having`, `orHaving` and `andHaving` methods to define HAVING conditions.
-Syntax is identical to WHERE statement.
+Use methods `having`, `orHaving`, and `andHaving` methods to define HAVING conditions.
+The syntax is identical to the WHERE statement.

 > Yep, it was quick.